srnichols/StampsPattern/management-portal/README.md

 Troubleshooting

-- If you encounter issues running the portal locally, use the one-command local scripts `pwsh -File .\scripts\run-local.ps1` and `pwsh -File .\scripts\stop-local.ps1` which no longer start DAB automatically.
+- If you encounter issues running the portal locally, run the portal directly with `dotnet run --project ./management-portal/src/Portal/Portal.csproj` and follow the guidance in `docs/DEVELOPER_QUICKSTART.md` for emulator seeding and cert trust.
+The old one-command helper was removed because it referenced deleted DAB code.

 ## Config